Elaine Joines Memorial Grants Program

 The Society awards funds to non-profit organizations throughout Oregon and Clark County, Washington, for projects that further these goals.The HPSO Grants Program is named in honor of the late Elaine Joines, who was designer and curator of the Martha Springer Botanic Garden at Willamette University and a dedicated member of the HPSO Grants Committee.

-The grants process starts its yearly cycle in late fall.
+The grants process starts its yearly cycle the beginning of each calendar year.
 Applications are now available for the next cycle:

-2015 Grants application for both non-profits and schools
+2016 Grants application for both non-profits and schools will be available soon.

 Grant recipients are required to provide written reports on the use of award funds: generally a mid-project progress report and a final report within 30 days following completion of the project (and not more than one year after receipt of the grant check).
 Recipients must also produce a presentation-quality poster for display at the HPSO Annual Meeting in the fall.